kubernetes-retired/heapster/docs/proposals/old-timer.md

 For requests which simply fetch data points or list available objects, the return format will be the same as that used in the Heapster model API.

-The the case of aggregations, a different set of types is used: each bucket is represented by a `MetricAggregationBucket`, which contains the timestamp for that bucket (the start of the bucket), the count of entries in that bucket (if requested) as an unsigned integer, as well as each of the other requested
+The case of aggregations, a different set of types is used: each bucket is represented by a `MetricAggregationBucket`, which contains the timestamp for that bucket (the start of the bucket), the count of entries in that bucket (if requested) as an unsigned integer, as well as each of the other requested